Main Human Characters

 - Deadpan Snarker: "The President, Gods bless her sunny optimistic soul, thinks you might want to share how your buddies have been tracking us.
 So I'm here to ask the question and listen to your lies."

 - Fake Guest Star: Tigh is in all but four episodes of the show.
-The only characters to appear more frequently were Madam President and The Old Man himself.
+The only characters to appear more frequently were Laura Roslin and Bill Adama.

-- Fake Memories: His recollections of the First Cylon War most significantly.
+- Fake Memories: His own history prior to the First Cylon War was fabricated by John Cavil.

 - Heterosexual Life-Partners: If he and Bill Adama don't embody this trope, we don't know who does.